-Self Launch is available to book in blocks of 3.5 hours at the Lliw Reservoir for just a £5 launch fee.
+Self Launch is available to book in blocks of 3.5 hours at the Lliw Reservoir for just a £10 launch fee.
+There is an on site refund of £3.00 when a valid Canoe Wales membership card.

 You will have the opportunity to launch your own equipment in a controlled and safe environment.
 Watersports activities come with inherent risk and the safety of all water users will always have priority, as such the rules and regulations which govern self-launch must always be adhered to.

-FOR SUP YOU WILL BE REQUIRED TO SHOW US THAT YOU CAN GET BACK ON YOUR BOARD AT THE START OF YOUR SESSION.
+FOR SUP AND SIT IN KAYAKS YOU WILL BE REQUIRED TO SHOW US THAT YOU CAN GET BACK ON/IN YOUR CRAFT AT THE START OF YOUR SESSION.

 Dogs are not permitted on the water on or in any craft.